 Even though I felt they were friendly enough to pet and put a normal leash and collar on, I held off as any injury or pain may make a friendly dog very irritable and cause them to snap.
 It is very important to take every caution possible and to assume their health and behavior is the worst and hope for the best.

 Even a friendly dog can and will bite when they are stressed, afraid or in pain.
 All of these conditions are likely to be present when you encounter a stray dog so take precautions.
-Remember if the muzzle closes the dogs mouth completely or partially to make sure to take the muzzle off ASAP if it restricts the stressed dog ability to breath and sweat and can be very dangerous for them.
-In an ideal setting you would never use a muzzle that restricts the dogs mouth opening fully.
+Remember if the muzzle closes the dog’s mouth completely or partially to make sure to take the muzzle off ASAP as it restricts the already stressed dog’s ability to breathe and sweat and can be very dangerous for them.
+In an ideal setting, you would never use a muzzle that restricts the dog’s mouth opening fully.

 After the boys were in my car, we proceeded to the veterinarian’s office where they began the road to recovery.
 It took several months of rehabilitation, training, behavior modification, rest and relaxation but they are now both in loving forever homes and are incredible family dogs that I still see regularly.